Inverse Optimization: Theory and Applications: Classical Inverse Optimization

 \section{Classical Inverse Optimization}

-In this section, we overview reformulation techniques for the inverse-feasibility constraint in the classical inverse optimization problem~\eqref{eq:classical_io_highlevel}.
-There exist different techniques for linear, conic, discrete, and sequential forward optimization models that each reformulate the corresponding inverse model into a tractable optimization problem.
-At the end of this section, we also briefly consider two variations of the classical model where the input is only given in a partial form.
+In this section, we overview reformulation techniques for the inverse-feasibility constraint in Problem \eqref{eq:classical_io_highlevel}.
+We present different techniques for linear, conic, discrete, and sequential forward optimization models that each reformulate the corresponding inverse model into a tractable optimization problem.
+We also present variations where the input is only given in a partial form.

-Classical inverse optimization methods search the inverse-feasible set by minimizing an application-specific objective $h(\btheta)$.
-The methodological literature often assumes that $h(\btheta) = \| \btheta - \hat\btheta \|_p$ where $\bhtheta$ is a fixed target value for the parameter obtained via domain-specific information.\footnote{One potential interpretation of this objective function, motivated by statistics and machine learning, is that $\hat\btheta$ is an a priori belief or estimate of the parameter value.} In this section, we consider the inverse problem

-This problem is a specific characterization of Problem~\eqref{eq:classical_io_highlevel}.
-Applications of classical inverse optimization may employ alternative objective functions, for example in minimizing a penalty function corresponding to the imputed optimal value.
-We discuss these alternatives in Section~\ref{sec:classic_IO_apps} but note that the reformulation techniques discussed in this section can be used for any $h(\btheta)$.
+Although the reformulation techniques presented in this section can be used to solve any instance of Problem~\eqref{eq:classical_io_highlevel}, we consider the most common objective function found in the literature, i.e., $h(\btheta) = \| \btheta - \hat\btheta \|_p$, where $\bhtheta$ is a fixed value, interpreted as an a priori belief or estimate: